 Rereading Michael Jackson

 This article was written by Willa and summarizes some of the ideas presented in M Poetica: Michael Jackson’s Art of Connection and Defiance.
-It published by the Michael Jackson Fan Club in July 2011.
-It has been reposted here by permission.
+It was published by the Michael Jackson Fan Club in July 2011, and has been reposted here by permission.

 During the late 1980s and early 1990s, a startling cultural phenomenon transfixed the nation and the world: Michael Jackson seemed to be “turning white.”
 By the mid-1980s, Jackson was arguably the most famous man in the world.
 And then, with the whole world watching, he gradually altered the physical signifiers of his race right before our astonished eyes.
 It was unimaginable, as if he had sprouted wings.
 People simply could not believe it, and they could not stop talking about it.